olamilekan5162/vibeTrax/README.md

 - **On-Chain Revenue Splitting** – Instant, automatic payments to artists and collaborators on song sales or resales.
 - **Subscription Access** – Fans subscribe on-chain to unlock premium content and early access.
 - **Optional Ownership** – Buy music NFTs to support artists, collect, resell, and own own the music value.
-- **Dynamic Musix Value**Upvoting a music increases the music's value dynamically overtime.
+- **Dynamic Musix Value** - Upvoting a music increases the music's value dynamically overtime.
 - **Collaborator Dashboards** – Real-time dashboards for all contributors to track revenue and engagement.
 - **Top-Rated Artists** – Voted by the community, not by industry gatekeepers.